How to Connect to Duke Energy's Grid South Carolina

 Residential customers are required to demonstrate liability insurance coverage maintained with an insurer authorized to do business in South Carolina.
 The required coverage shall be a standard homeowner's insurance policy with liability coverage in the amount of at least $100,000 per occurrence.

-Non-residential customers are required to demonstrate liability insurance coverage maintained with an insurer authorized to do business in South Carolina.
+Non-residential customers no larger than 250 kW are required to demonstrate liability insurance coverage maintained with an insurer authorized to do business in South Carolina.
 The required coverage shall be comprehensive general liability insurance with coverage in the amount of at least $300,000 per occurrence.

 Purchased Power or Interconnection Agreement